lunayuehuang/MSE544_Week2_Hands_on/README.md

 **Here you need to transferred the evaluate part to a script file `evaluate.py` by yourself.**

-### Step 3: Train the CNN as a batch job on Hyak.<a name="step3"></a>
+### Step 3: Train the CNN as a batch job on Hyak.

+#### Before we start:

-a.
-Upload `marcodata.tar.gz`, `marco.py`, `script_env` ,`script`,`evaluate.py` to Hyak(should work under the directory named in your username under /gscratch/scrubbed on Hyak)
+- Upload `marcodata.tar.gz`, `marco.py`, `script_env` ,`script`,`evaluate.py` to Hyak.(should work under the directory named in your username under /gscratch/scrubbed on Hyak)

-**Scrubbed administrators clean the file that have not been modifiled within 21 days.
+- **Scrubbed administrators clean the file that have not been modifiled within 21 days.
 So if you want to keep your file and result, remember to download them to your local machine in time.**

-b.
-Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see a folder named `marcodata`.
+- Unzip the marcodata with command: `tar -xf ./marcodata.tar.gz`, you will see a folder named `marcodata`.

-c.
-Configure the python environment on hyak.
+#### Step 3-1: Configure the python environment on hyak.<a name="step3-1"></a>

 **Option1: configure the python environment as a batch job.**